Thomas R. Pickering: Early career

 Pickering's time as United States Ambassador to El Salvador was particularly eventful.
 Only a year after having been appointed ambassador in 1984, Pickering was the subject of assassination threats from right-wing Salvadoran politicians.
-The same year, Republican Senator Jesse Helms of North Carolina urged that Pickering be dismissed, arguing that he helped manipulate the country's elections.
+The same year, Republican senator Jesse Helms of North Carolina urged that Pickering be dismissed, arguing that he helped manipulate the country's elections.
 In both cases, President Ronald Reagan offered Pickering his full support and he secured him a job as United States Ambassador to Israel after his appointment in El Salvador.
-It was later noted when Pickering was nominated as U.S. Ambassador to the United Nations that he played a minor role in the Iran–Contra affair while Ambassador to El Salvador.
+It was later noted when Pickering was nominated as U.S. ambassador to the United Nations that he played a minor role in the Iran–Contra affair while ambassador to El Salvador.

+Ambassador to Israel

-As Ambassador to Israel, Pickering led the United States' criticism of an Israeli policy that expelled Palestinians accused of instilling uprising.
-Pickering stressed to Israeli Prime Minister Yitzhak Shamir that the United States considered the actions illegal and unhelpful for peace efforts.
+As ambassador to Israel, Pickering led the United States' criticism of an Israeli policy that expelled Palestinians accused of instilling uprising.
+Pickering stressed to Israeli prime minister Yitzhak Shamir that the United States considered the actions illegal and unhelpful for peace efforts.